Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Cloud Functions is a serverless execution environment for building and connecting cloud services.
 It consists of single, simple-purpose functions that are closed upon completion.
 It is considered FaaC.

 Cloud Run is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.
 It is built upon an open standard Knative.
 It abstracts away all infrastructure management.
 It is distinctively serverless for containers.
 It is considered FaaC.
+Cloud Run does not support Websockets (Cloud Run for Anthos does).
+Cloud Run is serverless.

 ### Storage and Database Options